codebase-frontend-library/codebase-4/src/docs/1-getting-started/introduction.md

 For more information see [Using AlpineJS or Activator in Codebase]({{ '/docs/1-getting-started/alpinejs-or-activator/' | url}}).

-<p class="panel-responsive bl-heavy b-color-secondary bg-color-secondary-alt">Alpine components are built differently to Activator components – it’s not simply about swapping the JS.If you want to use AlpineJS instead of Activator, then you will want the <a href="{{ '/docs/8-alpinejs-components/about-alpinejs-components/' | url}}">AlpineJS Components</a> section of these docs.</p>
+<p class="panel-responsive bl-heavy b-color-warning bg-color-warning-alt">Alpine components are built differently to Activator components – it’s not simply about swapping the JS.
+If you want to use AlpineJS instead of Activator, then you will want the <a href="{{ '/docs/8-alpinejs-components/about-alpinejs-components/' | url}}">AlpineJS Components</a> section of these docs.</p>

 ## Simple HTML Setup